JiayueLee/PsychtoolboxScripts/README.md

 PsychtoolboxScripts
 ===================

-A set of MATLAB Psychtoolbox-3 scripts for generating and modifying visual stimuli in realtime.
+A set of MATLAB Psychtoolbox-3 scripts for generating and modifying visual stimuli in real-time.